K1-ZR/practice-git/README.md

 until Git narrows commits down to the problematic commit.

 ## Correcting bugs
-Checkout where the bug is added
+* Checkout where the bug is added
 ```shell
 git checkout <commit_hash_string>
 ```
 Git automatically create a detached branch from that commit.
-Fix the bug
+* Make changes
+* commit changes
-Create a new branch where you are, then switch to master and merge it:
+* Create a new branch where you are, then switch to master and merge it:
 ```shell
 git branch my-temporary-work
 git checkout master